 I tend to emphasise a lexical approach to language learning.
 In other words, I prefer my students to learn words, collocations and create personalised sentences using newly-learned words and phrases.
-However, certain conversations with my students occasionally remind me that I shouldn’t totally overlook grammar and the most important tenses.
+However, my grammar-hungry students occasionally remind me that I shouldn’t totally overlook grammar and the most important tenses.
 Hence, this post highlights the English tenses and aspects you should learn due to their frequency of use in everyday speech.
 I’ll go through what aspects are later, but in a few words, they are different versions, or reflections, of a tense.
-For example, when we say the “present simple”, the “simple” part is an aspect of the “present” tense …
+For example, when we say the “present simple”, the “simple” part is an aspect of the “present” tense.

 "Uff, so many tenses’" a student exclaimed at the end of a lesson yesterday.
 I quickly nipped the situation in the bud by informing her that many of the tenses she learned at school are rarely used in everyday conversation.
 In my opinion, teachers waste their own time and the time of their students when they create fancy lesson plans which revolve around uncommonly used aspects, such as the future perfect continuous and future perfect.